kumudunibandara/Heartpace/README.md

  Code Review

 * Follow best practices for code readability and maintainability.
-* Use Linting tools like ES-Lint to check code complexity.
+* Use Linting tools like ES-Lint to check the code.
 * Ensure all PRs are reviewed before merging.

 Other Guidelines